OSDC-Code-Maven/open-source-by-organizations/README.md

 code, open some issues, send some pull-requests.
 If you are lucky they might notice you and offer you a job.
 Even if that does not happen you can include your contribution in your CV and you can mention it during the ineterview.

+### Governments?

+Somewhat surprisingly there are many local and country-wise governments around the world that share some of their software under and Open Source license.
+We are collecting them in this list.

 ### Non-profits?

 If they help the world and you help them, then you help the world too, right?